Entanglement of particles versus entanglement of fields: independent quantum resources

 In our examples here, we mainly focus on the qubit space (i.e., having two distinct modes, the $0$th and the $1$st) for the sake of exposition.
 We start with the Fock states as previously defined, which are \textit{both field- and particle-factorizable},

 with the Kronecker symbol $\delta_{N,n_0+n_1}=1$ for $N=n_0+n_1$ and zero otherwise.
 That is, these states are tensor products with respect to $\circledast$ and all $N$-particle components, $|0\rangle\otimes\cdots\otimes|0\rangle\otimes|1\rangle\otimes\cdots\otimes|1\rangle$.
-Please keep in mind that the algebraic null $0$ for $n_0+n_1\neq N$ can always be seen as an arbitrary product state with a zero probability amplitude in the Fock representation.
-In addition, it is noteworthy that there exist many more states which are factorizable with respect to particles and fields, which extends to all the following categories of examples.
-And our objective is only to provide at least one representative for all the different kinds of quantum correlations within the classification under study in this work.
+Keep in mind that the algebraic null $0$ for $n_0+n_1\neq N$ can always be seen as an arbitrary product state with a zero probability amplitude in the Fock representation.
+In addition, it is noteworthy that many more states which are factorizable with respect to particles and fields exist.
+Our objective is only to provide at least one representative example for all the different kinds of quantum correlations within the classification of particle entanglement and field entanglement.

 Our second example concerns a \textit{field-entangled and particle-factorizable state}.
 The two-mode state that exemplifies that is